Is your business future-ready?

 Of the 1,800 businesses surveyed in the report, only 20% demonstrated the full suite for future-ready characteristics and, unsurprisingly, it’s these companies that are faring better against the current challenges.

-The keystone across these six attributes is technology; the need to establish an integrated ecosystem that enables your business to maximize efficiency, streamline operations, increase revenue, and make data-led decisions.
+The keystone across these six attributes is technology; the need to establish an integrated ecosystem that enables your business to maximise efficiency, streamline operations, increase revenue, and make data-led decisions.

-A recent McKinsey survey, ‘Global B2B decision-maker response to COVID-19 crisis’ covered what B2B decision-makers are looking for when researching suppliers, tracking the importance of different digital features in this new marketplace.
-The survey looked at markets in Europe, Asia, and the Americas and found that across the board, there’s an increase in demand for digital self-serve options that empower buyers to find, and purchase, their solution.
+A recent McKinsey survey, ‘Global B2B decision maker response to COVID-19 crisis’ covered what B2B decision makers are looking for when researching suppliers, tracking the importance of different digital features in this new marketplace.
+The survey looked at markets in Europe, Asia and the Americas and found that across the board, there’s an increase in demand for digital self-serve options that empower buyers to find, and purchase, their solution.
 For some businesses, launching an e-commerce offering will be new ground, having always conducted the transactional side of the business offline.
-For those already with e-commerce, it’s the focus on customer experience that’s imperative.
+For those already with e-commerce, it’s the focus on customer experience that’s the imperative.

 Technology unites a business

 Operating an online commerce business takes more than just implementing a commerce technology solution.
 Commerce is connected to each part of your business; a robust platform provides the throughline.
 The ease of de-siloing a company is a major benefit of using cloud-based platforms.
-The breadth of tools available by the market-leading solutions allows a range of departments to gain value from the software, from supply chain management through to financial reconciliation.
+The breadth of tools available by the market leading solutions allow a range of departments to gain value from the software, from supply chain management through to financial reconciliation.

 A technological future rests on creating a digital infrastructure that can unite all sides of the business; a unified platform that will make tasks more efficient, business intelligence more accessible, and data more actionable.
-This is important considering the complexity of many B2B organizations, relying on information from a broad set of different departments.
-The growth of work-from-home models only contributes to this, enabling a spread-out workforce to collaborate through a robust digital platform.
+This is important considering the complexity of many B2B organisations, relying on information from a broad set of different departments.
+The growth of work from home models only contributes to this, enabling a spread out workforce to collaborate through a robust digital platform.

-By digitizing the commerce operation, businesses can start to collect, collate, and interpret data from across the manufacturing, supplying and selling journey.
+By digitising the commerce operation, businesses can start to collect, collate and interpret data from across the manufacturing, supplying and selling journey.
 When thinking about the operational challenges of your business, having a clear understanding of the key metrics that are affecting targets, like profit margins and delivery speed, can make all the difference.

-Chief among them is personalization.
-Advancements in digital technology have radically cut the time it takes to understand each individual customer and provide a personalized commerce experience.
-This technology is widely available; all businesses now have the ability to implement personalization strategies into their marketing and commerce efforts.
-This is good news, seeing as smart personalization engines that recognize customer intent can lead to an average profit increase of 15%.
-The flipside to this is that personalization has moved from an added benefit of certain businesses to an expected feature across every experience.
+Chief among them is personalisation.
+Advancements in digital technology have radically cut the time it takes to understand each individual customer and provide a personalised commerce experience.
+This technology is widely available; all businesses now have the ability to implement personalisation strategies into their marketing and commerce efforts.
+This is good news, seeing as smart personalisation engines that recognise customer intent can lead to an average profit increase of 15%.
+The flipside to this, is that personalisation has moved from an added benefit of certain businesses to an expected feature across every experience.

-Expecting personalization is part of a broader notion of increased digital expectations.
-The high bar set by e-commerce giants like Amazon has raised baseline expectations of all consumers, whether purchasing for themselves or their organization.
+Expecting personalisation is part of a broader notion of increased digital expectations.
+The high bar set by e-commerce giants like Amazon has raised baseline expectations of all consumers, whether purchasing for themselves or their organisation.
 Order tracking, site search, live customer support chat – this checklist has bled into the B2B sector as people started believing that this is how things are done online.

-Understanding how important these features are, the top commerce, experience, and marketing platforms build them into their offering, allowing businesses to quickly put in place these must-have functions on their website and any surrounding digital channels.
-Cloud commerce platforms are particularly well equipped for this situation, as their quick and easy upgrade cycle allows further functionality, like options for voice-activated assistants, to be built into the platform.
+Understanding how important these features are, the top commerce, experience and marketing platforms build them into their offering, allowing business to quickly put in place these must have functions on their website and any surrounding digital channels.
+Cloud commerce platforms are particularly well equipped for this situation, as their quick and easy upgrade cycle allows further functionality, like options for voice activated assistants, to be built into the platform.

 Taking the first step